 Milk

-Any type of milk can be used to make boba tea.
-Many bubble tea shops have non-dairy options on their menu.
-As a growing amount of the population is vegan or dairy-free this makes boba tea very inclusive.
-This list may not be exhausted, but can give you an idea of the options you have.
-Think about how rich you enjoy your drinks to be.
+Any type of milk can be used to make boba tea, and many bubble tea shops have non-dairy options on their menu.
+As a growing amount of the population is vegan or dairy-free this makes boba tea very inclusive for many diets.
+When selecting and using milk in your bubble tea, remember: some milk will enhance the creamy richness of your tea.
+Also, not all kinds of milk are equally rich.
 For example, using half and half will result in a very rich drink.
-Another idea is to use a blend of two different kinds of milk for a unique and perfect combination.
+For fun, another idea is to use a blend of two different kinds of milk for a unique and perfect combination!

 Dairy Milk